Cross-Border Marketing · 12 min evaluate

 Frequently asked questions.

 The typical arriving firm carries strong fundamentals.
 Scientific work is credible and often originating from A*STAR, NUS, NTU, Duke-NUS, or A*STAR spin-outs.
 IP is filed and protected.
 HSA regulatory posture is in place, with CE Mark or MAS-adjacent positioning visible where relevant.
 Clinical relationships with Singaporean KOLs at SGH, NUH, TTSH, or specialist centres are established.
 Early Southeast Asian or Asia-Pacific commercial work has validated the technology in its home market.
-The firm is not arriving speculatively.
+GMA is not arriving speculatively.
 It is arriving with a real record and a real offer.
 The problem is that the American filter is not scanning for any of that in the first pass.

 Three specific filters.
 US KOLs filter on US clinical references: US-site clinical data, US KOL opinion leaders who have evaluated the work, and US society presentations.
 US payers filter on US reimbursement pathway positioning: CPT and HCPCS code strategy where relevant, CMS coverage analysis, and private payer alignment.
 US commercial buyers filter on US peer-set comparables: named US competitors, US hospital reference accounts, and US procurement-category positioning.
 Singaporean references, HSA approvals, and APAC comparables do not pass through any of the three filters without translation or without US-side evidence alongside.